 The City maintains an extensive amount of sports fields for the use of leagues, as well as for the general public's enjoyment.
 For general information on The City’s fields please visit Sports Fields.

-There are 25 baseball and softball diamonds maintained by Public Works crews.
-Each of them is "floated" every day, weather permitting, to level the infield.
+There are 25 baseball and softball diamonds (16 shale and 9 grass) maintained by Public Works crews.
+The shale diamonds are "floated" every day, weather permitting, to level the infield.
 Minor repairs are made at that time and any repairs of a more significant nature are noted and scheduled.

 Soccer and Football Fields